-According to a story in the Rochester Democrat and Chronicle, the business was dissolved in 1961.
-According to an April 2nd story:
+According to an April 2, 1961 story in the Rochester Democrat and Chronicle, the business was dissolved at that time.

 A purchase price of $3 million has dissolved the 93 year old Curtice Brothers Co., of Rochester and the Burns-Alton Corp. of Alton and turned ownership of the firms’ assets to a growers organization.

 Transfer of the food processing companies’ facilities to the Pro-Fac Cooperative , Inc., made up of about 5oo Western New York fruit and vegetable growers, took place here Friday.
 Payment will be made over a 10-year period.

 It’s apparent that as far back as 1871, the Curtice Brothers operation was quite significant.
 The June 30, 1871 story in the Democrat and Chronicle goes on to say:

 The firm is now engaged in canning cherries which are put up in two and three pound packages.
 After the cherry season is over, will come in their order, lima beans, string beans, green peas, tomatos, corn, plums, pears, and quinces.

 The Curtice Brothers have exhibited much enterprise in thus building up a business that was entirely new to Rochester.
 They expect to can fifteen hundred bushels of cherries, and in all fruits and vegetables they will can very little, if any, short of half a million bushels this season

 Their earliest newspaper advertisements from November/December of 1889 mentioned their canned fruits and vegetables as well as Red Current Jelly, Plum Pudding, “Pleasant Dreams” Mince Meat and “Blue Label” Ketchup.